forcedotcom/cli/releasenotes/sf/README.md

 ## 1.60.0 (Jan 4, 2023) [stable-rc]

 ANNOUNCEMENT: Happy new year, Salesforce CLI community!
-Be sure to read our latest [blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) that describes the big improvements that are coming in Salesforce CLI this year.
+Be sure to read our latest [blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) that describes some of the big improvements that are coming in Salesforce CLI this year.
 And now back to our regular schedule.

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.